sapson/csgo-server-launcher/README.md

 * **PARAM_START** - Launch settings server.
 * **PARAM_UPDATE** - Update settings server.

-If you change the location of the config file, do not forget to change the path in the csgo-server-launcher script file for the CONFIG_FILE var (default ``/etc/csgo-server-launcher/csgo-server-launcher.conf``).
+If you change the location of the config file, do not forget to change the path in the csgo-server-launcher script file for the CONFIG_FILE var (default ``csgo-server-launcher.conf``).

 ## Usage

-For the console mod, press CTRL+A then D to stop the screen without stopping the server.
+For the console mode, press CTRL+A then D to stop the screen without stopping the server.

-* **start** - Start the server with the PARAM_START var in a screen.
+* **start** - Start the server with the in a screen.
 * **stop** - Stop the server and close the screen loaded.
 * **status** - Display the status of the server (screen down or up)
 * **restart** - Restart the server (stop && start)